anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.rst

 An operational cloud needs a set of standard services to function.
-Services such as NTP for time synchronization, DHCP for IP address allocation, DNS for obtaining IP addresses for domain names, and LBaaS (version 2) to distribute incoming requests amongst a pool of designated resources.
+Services such as NTP for time synchronization, DHCP for IP address allocation, DNS for obtaining IP addresses for domain names, and LBaaS (version 2) to distribute incoming SSrequests amongst a pool of designated resources.